NelisW/myOpenHab/docs/103-myopenHAB.md

 ##Notes

 After setting up the openHAB and my.openHAB you have to wait some time before the app seems to work.
+One blog even mentioned a few minutes of waiting.